malcolmjconnor/Git-Playground/README.md

 Here are some tasks to help you get started with GitHub:

 1. **Create a new file**:
-   - Add a `.txt` file with your name in it.
+   - In the `students` folder, add a file called `yourname.txt`, and add some text in the file.

 2. **Make a branch**:
-   - Create a new branch named after your GitHub username and make a change there.
+   - Create a new branch called `yourname` and make a change to the `yourname.txt` file.

 3. **Submit your branch as a Pull Request**:
    - Submit a PR to merge your changes back into the main branch.